Amberg: History

 The town was first mentioned in 1034 with the name Ammenberg.
 It became an important trading centre in the Middle Ages, exporting mainly iron ore and iron products.
 In 1269, together with Bamberg, the town became subordinate to the Wittelsbach dynasty which ruled Bavaria.

-In 1329 the town and the entire region fell to the Palatinate branch of the Wittelsbach family.
+In 1329, the town and the entire region fell to the Palatinate branch of the Wittelsbach family.
 The region adopted the name Upper Palatinate.
 It was no longer part of the duchy of Bavaria politically, though in geographic terms it was regarded as Bavarian and the region was part of the Bavarian circle in the organization of the Imperial Circles.
 In the 16th century, the rulers of Upper Palatinate turned to Protestantism.
 The town turned to Lutheranism.
 Later attempts of the ruling family to introduce the more radical Calvinism failed due to the reluctance of its citizens.
-In 1628 Amberg and Upper Palatinate became part of the electorate of Bavaria.
+In 1628, Amberg and the Upper Palatinate became part of the electorate of Bavaria.
 The inhabitants were given the choice to return to Catholicism or emigrate.
 Many families left the town and moved to the Free Imperial Cities of Regensburg and Nuremberg.

 On 24 August 1796, during the French Revolutionary Wars, a major battle, the Battle of Amberg was fought in the city and its environs at which 35,000 French, under the command of Jean Baptiste Jourdan fought with 40,000 Austrians under the command of Archduke Charles; the French suffered significantly more losses in the Austrian victory.
 Amberg was the regional capital of Upper Palatinate until 1810 when power was transferred to the larger city of Regensburg.

 After World War II, when Bavaria fell into the American Sector, Amberg was home to Pond Barracks, a United States Army post.
-I.F.Stone writes about it in his book Underground to Palestine (pp. 31ff).
+I. F. Stone writes about it in his book Underground to Palestine (pp. 31ff).
 The post was closed in 1992 and the facility turned over to the local community for housing, most of it for social housing.

 In late 2018, the town was the site of the Amberg attacks resulting in Rainer Wendt asking the federal government to take a stand on the case.
 The city was reported to be "in a state of emergency."
 Joachim Herrmann, the Bavarian minister of the Interior, visited Amberg for consultations.
 Horst Seehofer, the federal minister of the Interior, said "the violent attacks (were) worrisome."